Find Programs by Location

 Contact a Program Coordinator at either Catholic Social Services (403) 347-8844 or Canadian Mental Health (403) 342-2266.

-- Coordination: Assisting survivors to access necessary supports and resources in their community.
+- Coordination: Helping survivors to access necessary supports and resources in their community

 - Education: Providing opportunities to enhance knowledge and understanding of acquired brain injury